123fgvvh/User_authentication/README.md

 4.Usage
   Start the server:
   `npm start`
-  1. Visit *http://10ca1host:8000* in your web browser.
+  1. Visit *http://loca1host:8000* in your web browser.
   2. Register a new account, log in, and explore the user authentication features.

 5.Contributing
   Contributions are welcome!
-If you find any issues or want to enhance the project, feel free to open an issue or submit a pull request.5.
+If you find any issues or want to enhance the project, feel free to open an issue or submit a pull request.